devbnj/dltlite/README.md

 Devb Inc, Chainbelow Inc, Alontrus Group, and eSynergy would appreciate any information from the community on this.
 Please mark any such questions / answers as issues.

+# Updates 2/11/20
+Demos and Config has been updated to include ledgers for Original
+Auction
+Lease
+Lending
+Medical Billing
+Loyalty Rewards
+Agent Commision
+Chat

 # Working with different cloud providers installing dblite

 * Installations were tried with two cloud providers.
 The methods used are shown here.
 The cloud companies are Alibaba Cloud and AWS.